BilgerSF/TechDegree-SQLLibraryManager-8/README.md

 # About
 The SQL library manager app is book a management system that allows user to create, update ,delete, and search books on/to a database(SQLite).
 This application was created by using the following technologies:

-Express.js: JavaScript implemented for handling all the GET/POST requests on node.js
+Express.js: JavaScript framework implemented for handling all the GET/POST requests on node.js

 Pug: Templating engine used for dynamically adding and rendering HTML to the client in an organized and effective manner.